llvm/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: --no-leading-addr

-  When disassembling, do not print leading addresses.
+  When disassembling, do not print leading addresses for instructions or inline relocations.

 .. option:: --no-print-imm-hex